Francesco Bailo. Are you parallelizing your raster operations?

 One thing to note here is the structure of these objects. us_states is a SpatialPolygonsDataFrame, which stores information for plotting shapes (like a shapefile) within its attributes. vulgaris by contrast is a SpatialPointsDataFrame, which contains data for plotting individual points.
 Look familiar?
 Kiefer.
 Easy earthquake mapping using ggmap.
 Maps are great - German Gas Prices illustrated – Florian Teschner – YaDS (Yet another Data Scientist) One of the most appealing data visualisation charts are maps.

 I love maps as they combine an incredible information density with intuitive readability.
-Also I feel that most people prefer maps over other visualisations.
-(Is there research on this?)
 The rOpenSci geospatial suite.
 Geospatial data - data embedded in a spatial context - is used across disciplines, whether it be history, biology, business, tech, public health, etc.